Luanda: Railway

 Luanda is the starting point of the Luanda railway that goes due east to Malanje.
 The civil war left the railway non-functional, but the railway has been restored up to Dondo and Malanje.

-Airport
+Airports

-The main airport of Luanda is Quatro de Fevereiro Airport, which is the largest in the country.
-A new international airport, Angola International Airport is under construction southeast of the city, a few kilometres from Viana, which was expected to be opened in 2011.
+The main airport of Luanda was Quatro de Fevereiro Airport, which is still the largest in the country.
+A new international airport, Angola International Airport was constructed southeast of the city, a few kilometres from Viana, and was expected to be opened in 2011.
 However, as the Angolan government did not continue to make the payments due to the Chinese enterprise in charge of the construction, the firm suspended its work in 2010.
-Construction work has now been resumed, and is expected to be completed by the end of 2023.
+The airport finally opened in November 2023.
+The new airport will gradually replace the old airport.

 Port

 The Port of Luanda serves as the largest port of Angola and is one of the busiest ports in Africa.
 Major expansion of this port is also taking place.
 In 2014, a new port is being developed at Dande, about 30 km to the north.